 Vietnam is a beautiful country full of history and amazing people.
-Throughout the land you can discover the ravages of war right next to the new Vietnam.
+Throughout the land, you can discover the ravages of war right next to the new Vietnam.
 It is a constant reminder of its past and its drive to pursue the future.
 This sense of looking to the future is felt most often in the larger cities within the country.
 Hanoi is the second largest city in Vietnam and boasts a thriving and ever-growing population where the new and the old work together in perfect harmony.

-The estimated population is difficult to determine conclusively as more people come into the city, but the last known count of the overall population showed that there were approximately 7.68 million people.
+The estimated population is difficult to determine conclusively as more people come into the city, but the last known count of the overall population of Vietnam showed that there were approximately 7.68 million people.
 That is an impressive number for any city, but what is more impressive is how they live within the confines of Hanoi in harmony.

 Getting around Hanoi presents some challenges.
-Due to the city being so densely populated, traffic can be a nightmare.
+Because the city is so densely populated, traffic can be a nightmare.
 In some cities, the issue is resolved with a train system meant to divert the traffic away from the surface streets.
 Although the government of Hanoi has considered addressing the problem in this way, the public transportation approach is still in its infancy with no visible train system yet.
 For the most part, the easiest way to get around Hanoi is by motorcycle.
 These small and agile vehicles allow the driver to navigate the heavy traffic much more efficiently than in a standard car.

-Car ownership is on the rise within Hanoi since residents would rather enjoy the comforts of a car than be exposed to the increasing pollution.
+Car ownership is on the rise within Hanoi since residents would instead enjoy the comforts of a car than be exposed to the increasing pollution.
 The roadblock that the potential car owner faces is the insistence of the government that car owners pay a higher tax in the hopes that fewer vehicles will occupy the roads.
 It is a large conundrum within Hanoi, but one that hopefully will be rectified one day by either investment in the public transportation system or other innovative developments.